zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 Firefox will remember that location and next time will show me a some hint of most visited pages, when I type something in a location bar.
 Unfortunately after upgrade to `=dev-libs/boost-1.55-r1` path to documentation obviously will be changed and that hits from firefox will not work without fixing.
 The second problem with that:
-I have to remember exact package version with ebuild revision and should type it in a location bar a long time until firefox realized that visits count of some `1.55-r1` page is greater than same but with `1.54` in the path and will offer it instead.
+I have to remember an exact package version with a ebuild revision and should type it in a location bar a long time until firefox realized that visits count of some `1.55-r1` page is greater than same, but with `1.54` in the path and will offer it instead.
+Except `boost`, I've got about 10 more packages w/ `USE=doc` flag enabled and I don't want to remember all versions and revisions I currently have in my system... and bookmarks in firefox can't help much in this case!

 The solution is to make a "permanent" symbolic link which will stay the same for any version installed.
 Moreover it can be a little shorter :-) So instead of `/usr/share/doc/boost-1.55.0-r1/html/index.html` I have `/usr/share/doc/boost/index.html` as a hint in a location bar and don't care about particular version installed.

 To achieve that I've added a simple rule to my config: